 Out of all stages of following an interview, this one is most important.
-That is why we have put together a simple guide that explains how it can be done fully.
-It is an answer to- how to write a follow up email after phone interview.
+That is why we have put together a simple guide that explains how it can be done fully with how soon should you send a thank you email after a phone interview.
+It is an answer to- how to write a follow-up email after a phone interview.

 Case study 02

 Phone Interview Follow-up Email: Is It Any Different?

 That depends on what type of phone interview you have.

 A regular phone interview after submitting an application?
 A standard interview follow-up rules for the follow-up email.

 Have you been screened during a sourcing process?
 If it is such that the employer who has found you, but not the other way?

 If you’re interested – definitely repeat that.
 Employers often interview multiple people on the same day.
 Find out those involved with their job applicants and those who are not really interested in the proposal.
 Show them your instinct.

 How To Write A Follow-Up Email After Phone Interview?

 - Thank them for their time and interest.